 How to Default on Student Loans

-For private student loans, the terms for defaulting may be different.
-Private student loans generally go into default after three missed payments or 120 days.
 Private lenders may also place student loans in default if the borrower declares bankruptcy, passes away, or defaults on another loan.
 Terms may vary by lender, so if you have private student loans, double-check how they define default.

-Defaulting on your student loans can have serious consequences, but there are ways to avoid defaulting on your student loans or recover if your loans are currently in default.
+Defaulting on your federal or private student loans can have serious consequences, but there are ways to avoid defaulting on your student loans or recover if your loans are currently in default.
 If you’re worried about student loan default, the most important thing you can do is educate yourself on what it is, and how to avoid it.

 What Happens When Your Student Loans Default?